 “Seeing this stadium come to life after so many years of trying to build and operate it in Miami is very special,” Beckham said before the match.

+Although the match began in a celebratory atmosphere, with Beckham joining billionaire managing owner Jorge Mas for the ribbon-cutting ceremony, Austin FC refused to follow the planned script.
 The Texas side, who had only won one of their previous five matches, stunned the home crowd after just six minutes when Guilherme Peiró headed home a Facundo Torres corner to make it 1-0 to the visitors.

 However, it didn’t take long for Messi to open his account at his new home.
 Right-back Ian Fry surged down the wing and delivered a cross to Messi, who headed home a rare equalizer to make it 1-1 just four minutes later.